 You still must meet the other requirements.
 For admission, other factors are important, such as the source of transcripts and addresses of parents.

 Even though prepayment plans are in students’ names, the parents contributed the funds and received the tax benefits.
-Therefore, they are considered funds from the parents.
+Therefore, they are considered funds from their parents.

 No, since it is not possible to document the source of the funds.
 Support must come from the sources listed in the law/regulations.